-When using AI, banks should be careful to always be able to trace how and why they come to their conclusions.
-With increasing automation and intelligence of the systems, there is a growing opportunity for AI solutions to make decisions or make recommendations that are difficult or impossible to understand.
-For example, in the case of risk control of credit risk, credit counselors should work with the coordinators of the AI solutions to develop a reporting to control decisions.
-This excludes that they are in need of explanation.
+When using AI, banks should always be able to trace how and why they come to their conclusions.
+With systems increasingly more automated and intelligent, there is a growing opportunity for AI solutions to make decisions or make recommendations that are difficult or impossible to understand.
+For instance, in the case of credit risk control, credit advisers should work with the coordinators of AI solutions to develop a decision- control reporting-system.
+Doing so will avoid the need for explanation.

 Apply process documentation to AI solutions

 In order to avoid such scenarios in the banking industry, banking supervision makes regulatory demands.
-For banks, these often seem like annoying obligations that they have to fulfill.
-Especially with the example of AI these requirements should not be understood as obstacles, but as self-protection of the individual institutes, the banking industry and the entire national economy.
+For banks, these demands often seem like annoying obligations they have to meet.
+However, particularly in the case of AI, these requirements should not been seen as obstacles but rather as self-protective measures from individual institutes, the banking industry, and the entire national economy.

-The duty to process documentation is an important requirement that will help contain risks from the use of AI.
-It ensures that banks have all information essential for risk management available to decision-makers in full and exact form.
+The duty to process documentation is an important requirement that will help contain the risks associated with AI.
+It ensures that banks and their decision-makers have all the information necessary for risk management available to them in full and exact form.
 The entire documentation process should be an integral part of risk management.
 All essential formulas, parameters, methods, procedures, actions, determinations and decisions should be documented.
-The documentation is to be written according to the requirements of traceability, verifiability, completeness and correctness, to be read in MaRisk and GoBD.
-It also provides a basis for the review of risk management by banking supervision.
+Documentation should be written according to the requirements of traceability, verifiability, completeness and correctness, to be read in MaRisk and GoBD.
+It also provides a framework for reviewing risk management by banking supervision.

-In order to do justice to banking supervision, it makes sense to document the functioning of AI applications completely and comprehensibly.
+In order to do justice to banking supervision, it makes sense to document the functioning of AI applications completely and comprehensively.
 Artificial intelligence also works by defining formulas, parameters, variables and computational algorithms.

 AI-Documentation in principle is not difficult to write.
 In risk management, time intervals, default probabilities and confidence levels can be documented.
-Artificial intelligence also has the ability of interpretation.
+Artificial intelligence also has interpretation capacities.
 This can lead to difficulties in meeting regulatory requirements if they are used unchecked.
-Institutions should therefore review results through scenario analysis and backtesting, and log calculation results, such as risk correlations, default and loss probabilities, and default and loss levels.
+Therefore, institutions should review results through scenario analysis and backtesting in order to log calculation results, such as risk correlations; default and loss probabilities; and default and loss levels.

 Regulation of AI applications is under discussion

-The project to make AI applications more transparent and comprehensible is already known today under the heading Explainable AI (XAI).
+The project to make AI applications more transparent and comprehensible is already known today under the term Explainable AI (XAI).
 The process documentation alone is not sufficient to explain AI applications.
 Regulatory requirements are still incomplete today.
 New regulations specifically for AI applications are already being discussed by the BaFin (Federal Financial Supervisory Authority), as can be seen in recent publications on Big Data and Artificial Intelligence.
-It is therefore an advantage for banking institutions to systematically incorporate mechanisms in their upcoming AI expansion stages in order to keep track of what their systems are doing.
+It is, therefore, an advantage for banking institutions to incorporate systematically mechanisms in their upcoming AI expansion stages in order to keep track of what their systems are doing.